atomx1100/cyberpedia/pld.md

 plan:
 1. look at notes on system, draw system, write about system components
+2. write procedure
-2. outline of what to write about
+3. outline of what to write about

 maybe good idea to start with methodology first and then explain the process